 The Chaplain’s Office provides and coordinates religious services, classes, programs and mentoring to meet the spiritual needs of a diverse inmate population.
 Inmates are permitted and encouraged to practice their respective religions, as long as doing so does not intrude upon the rights of others or pose a threat to the order and security of the ADC.
 Weekly religious services include Protestant worship and Catholic mass – in both English and Spanish – Korean bible study, and Islamic Jumu’ah and Talim.

 Every day, inmates are offered at least one hour of recreation time in one of 14 designated gyms.
 Each gym provides an opportunity for individual and group exercise, including volleyball.
 The two main gyms have cardio rooms with treadmills and other machines to facilitate cardiovascular fitness.
 Outside gyms are available as weather and staffing permits.

-In association with the Prison Yoga Project, the ADC offers weekly yoga classes taught by a volunteer who is an experienced yogi.
+Prior to the COVID-19 pandemic, the ADC offered weekly yoga classes taught by a volunteer who is an experienced yogi.
 In an assessment of the first seven months of the yoga program, the Sheriff’s Office found an 84 percent reduction in the number of jail offenses committed by inmates enrolled in the class and a 77 percent reduction in the number of violators.
-The classes have been so successful that businesses have donated supplies, including yoga mats and class props, in support of the program.
+The classes were so successful that businesses donated supplies, including yoga mats and class props, in support of the program.